-Forty Plus Safaris are safaris that have been specifically designed for clients over the age of 40.
-We offer two types of Forty Plus Safaris - Fully Serviced Camping Safaris and Luxury Lodge Safaris.
-It is important to note that the Safaris are aimed at active clients who want to experience Africa at the ground level, but with a certain degree of comfort and experienced support.
+Our Senior Tours are African Safaris that have been specifically designed for clients over the age of 40.
+We offer two types of Senior African Safaris - Fully Serviced Camping Safaris and Luxury Lodge Safaris.
+It is important to note that these safaris for seniors are aimed at active clients who want to experience Africa at the ground level, but with a certain degree of comfort and experienced support.
 The overriding goal is for clients to travel Africa in a safe and secure environment at a great price with like-minded travellers.

 The concept behind the serviced camping tours is for clients to enjoy travelling in Southern Africa, without all the hassles of participation and self-drive camping holidays.
 The safari crew takes care of all the chores allowing clients to simply enjoy the trip and experience the places visited.
 Clients are not required to participate in logistical or operational activities, such as setting up and dismantling the camps, preparing meals and cleaning up afterwards.